angelsayans/EEG-consciousness-analysis/README.md

 - xgboost
 - cesium

-> 📌 Make sure to install all required packages before running the scripts.

 ## Data

 The EEG data are from Massimini et al. (2005, 2010) and are not publicly available.